gchatzopoulosCC/battlesnake/README.md

 ![Battlesnake Logo](https://media.battlesnake.com/social/StarterSnakeGitHubRepos_JavaScript.png)

 This is the official repository of Group 4 for assessment (Battlesnake project) of module CCS2430 (Software Development in Practice) at CITY College, University of York Europe Campus.
-Here it is included all the code needed for the complition of the assignment.
+Here it is included all the code needed for the completion of the assignment.

 Authors (GitHub usernames):